Bakudankun/qline.vim/README.md

 let g:qline_config.colorscheme = 'airline:cool'
 ```

-or use `:QlineColorscheme` to change the colorscheme.
+or use `:QlineColorscheme` to change the colorscheme after startup.

 ## Troubleshooting